orkhanahmadov/orkhanahmadov.github.io/_posts/2024-02-29-unit-testing-exceptions-in-php.md

 This gets the job code, now we have a full test coverage for your action class.

-But looking at this test case and seeing how we do a workaround to assert the exception, this highlights a possible improvement to our code.
+But looking at this test case and seeing how we do a workaround to assert the exception, highlights a possible improvement to our code.
-The exception we are throwing in our code is no longer a basic `HttpException`, but modified version of it.
+The exception we are throwing in our code is no longer a basic `HttpException`, but a modified version of it.
 We modify its status code and message to fit exactly into our business logic.
-This is good opportunity to create a custom exception class for this use case and abstract the exception details into it.
+This is a good opportunity to create a custom exception class for this use case and abstract the exception details into it.
 Something like:

 ```php
 use Symfony\Component\HttpKernel\Exception\HttpException;